ErsatzTV/ErsatzTV/README.md

 **ErsatzTV** is beta software for configuring and streaming custom live channels using your media library.
 The software may be unstable and is under active development.

 Documentation is available at [ersatztv.org](https://ersatztv.org/).
+You can also [Ask ErsatzTV Guru](https://gurubase.io/g/ersatztv), it is an ErsatzTV-focused AI to answer your questions.

 Want to join the community or have a question?
 Join us at the [ErsatzTV Community](https://discuss.ersatztv.org/) or on [Discord](https://discord.gg/hHaJm3yGy6).